Stories for My Grandchildren

 2007

-Hitler ~ My son Matt took Satchel to Mountain Cemetery on Veterans Day to honor Satchel’s deceased great-grandfather, Calvin Frost, and dropped him off afterward to spend the day with me.
+Hitler ~ My son Matt took Satchel to Mountain Cemetery on Veterans Day to honor Satchel’s great-grandfather, Calvin Frost, and dropped him off afterward to spend the day with me.

 In great excitement, Satchel bursts through the front door.
 “Oma!
 Oma!
 Did you know that Grandpa Cal fought in the war and won all the battles and at the end of the war he killed Hitler?”